r1q/minimail/README.md

 A simple webapp to manage your email campaigns and subscribers.
 Using AWS SES for mail delivery.

+## Features

+**List management:**

+* Hosted newletter homepage
+* Embed-able newsletter signup form
+* Ajax friendly API to signup subscribers
+* Confirmation via email for each new subscribers
+* Import subscribers from Mailchimp CSV
+* import subscriebrs from copy/pasting emails and names
+* Unsubscribe/Delete subscribers

+**Email management:**

+* Custom `Reply-To:` address
+* Live HTML preview while writing or pasting the email content
+* HTML email preview before sending
+* Send test email before sending to the list
+* Auto-CSS inlining for greated email client support
+* Auto-minifying of HTML email to prevent cut message (gmail impose a length limit to emails)
+* Auto-generation of text email from the HTML (keeping the links and heading hierarchies)
+* Auto-generation/inclusion of an unsubscribe link for each email sent

+## No-features:

+    > Things Minimail will not provide for now

+* Drag and drop HTML email builder (you’ll need to write or copy/paste your HTML email)

 ## Tech stack

 * Python 3.5